-Students who have completed one full year of law school at an accredited institution, are in good standing, and are eligible to continue at that institution may apply for admission as a transfer applicant.
+Students who have completed one full year of law school at an accredited institution, are in good standing, and are eligible to continue at that institution may apply to law school for admission as a transfer applicant.

-A maximum of 32 semester credits or 45 quarter credits may be accepted for transfer credit.
-Only courses with grades of C (or equivalent) or better and are equivalent to courses at Regent Law or have acceptable course content will be accepted.
+A maximum of 32 semester credits or 45 quarter-credits may be accepted as law school transfer credits.
+Only courses with grades of C (or equivalent) or better that are equivalent to courses at Regent Law or have acceptable course content will be accepted.
 The law school will not accept the transfer of the student’s grade point average from the previous law school for any reason.
-All transfer students are required to take LAW 511 Christian Foundations of Law.
+All law school transfer students are required to take LAW 511 Christian Foundations of Law.

 Transfer applicants should submit the initial application via LSAC by June 1.
 Transcripts from the original law school should be provided as soon as possible but before July 1.